How Long Will A Bad Starter Last

 1. Keep your battery in good condition:

-Make sure to keep your battery terminals clean and free of corrosion, and replace your battery as recommended by your vehicle’s manufacturer.
+Make sure to keep your battery terminals clean and free of corrosion, as this can interfere with the electrical connection.

 2. Avoid starting your car too frequently: